jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 I have discovered a little semantic preprocessor "GEMA", just like that FAST FORTH have its symbolic assembler !

-    \config\gema\DEVICE.pat contains memory map and vectors for a specified DEVICE
+    \inc\DEVICE.pat contains memory map and vectors for a specified DEVICE
-    \config\gema\LAUNCHPAD.pat is the I/O config file for specific LAUNCHPAD (or application)
+    \inc\LAUNCHPAD.pat is the I/O config file for specific LAUNCHPAD (or application)

 gema translates also FORTH registers in ASM registers (R0 to R15)

-If you have created a network drive from your local gitlab directory, it's easy : with scite editor open a file.f, then select in the menu "tools" the items "preprocess..."

-furnished examples : see \MSP430-FORTH\
-Enjoy !
+With the three bat files in \MSP-430 folder all is done automatically.

 COMPILE FAST FORTH FOR YOUR MODULE
 --

-1- in forthMSP430FR.asm "TARGET configuration SWITCHES"  create a line for your target, example:
+1- in forthMSP430FR.asm "TARGET configuration"  create a line for your target, example:

     ;MY_MSP430FR5738_1 ; compile for my own MSP430FR5738 miniboard V1

-2- create your MSP430FR5738_1.asm and MSP430FR5738.inc from another target.asm and device.inc as pattern,
+2- create your \inc\MSP430FR5738_1.asm and \inc\MSP430FR5738.inc from another target.asm and device.inc as pattern,
-then customize declarations.
+Notice that you must define here only the necessary for FAST-FORTH compilation.

-3- in ThingsInFirst.inc add one "device.inc" item:
+3- in \inc\ThingsInFirst.inc add one "device.inc" item:

         .IFDEF MY_MSP430FR5738_1
-    UCA0_UART   ; for device.inc file below, defines uart used by FORTH input terminal LF_XTAL     ; for device.inc file below, defines if your module have a 32768 Hz xtal, to enable it.
+    UCA0_UART   ; defines uart used by FORTH input terminal LF_XTAL     ; defines if your module have a 32768 Hz xtal, to enable it.
-    UCB0_SD     ; for device.inc file below, defines UC used for SD Card driver if used .include "MSP430FR5738.inc"  ; include device declarations
+    UCB0_SD     ; defines UC used for SD Card driver if used .include "MSP430FR5738.inc"  ; include device declarations
         .ENDIF

-4- in TargetInit.asm add one "target.asm" item:
+4- in \inc\TargetInit.asm add one "target.asm" item:

         .IFDEF MY_MSP430FR5738_1
-            .include MY_MSP430FR5738.asm
+            .include MY_MSP430FR5738_1.asm
         .ENDIF

-Then, for your source files:
+Then, for the preprocessor which you will use when downloading source files:

-1- create a \config\gema\device.pat file if not exist, from device.inc and another device.pat as pattern.
+1- create your \inc\device.pat file if not exist, from your \inc\device.inc and another \inc\device.pat as pattern.

-2- create your \config\gema\target.pat file from target.asm and another target.pat as pattern.
+2- create your \inc\target.pat file from your \inc\target.asm and another \inc\target.pat as pattern.

 Best practice, I suggest you that all digital pins you define (input or output) in your projects have their idle state high, with external pull up resistor that is the reset state of FastForth...